 Following a commercial apprenticeship and training as a retail bookseller, Jürg Zbinden worked for the Neue Zürcher Zeitung for over 10 years as a proofreader, while also writing articles for the film department and the associated weekly magazine “Z”.
 Nowadays, Jürg works as a freelance journalist, proofreader and editor.

 A graduate of the Henri Nannen School of Journalism in Hamburg and the University of Arts in Berlin, Karen Naundorf reports for The Brander and other German-language media from Buenos Aires, Argentina.
-Her articles appear in publications such as Der Spiegel, Zeit, Geo Special, SZ-Magazin, Dummy, Neon and Merian; her radio and television broadcasts are transmitted by the BR, WDR, Deutschlandfunk, Arte and ZDF.
+Her articles appear in publications such as Der Spiegel, Zeit, Geo Special, SZ-Magazin, Dummy, Neon and Merian.

 After graduating from the JSM School of Journalism, Lisa von Ortenberg first worked as a reporter for Die Welt, then as an editor for Glamour and finally as a head reporter for Jolie.
-In 2005, she became a freelance journalist and, in 2009, began reporting from Asia as a correspondent for the Süddeutsche Zeitung and the NZZ am Sonntag.
-Since then, she has been writing articles and portraits for a number of clients - including The Brander.
+After becoming a freelance journalist in 2005, she began reporting from Asia as a correspondent for the Süddeutsche Zeitung and the NZZ am Sonntag, amongst others.

 Born in Switzerland, Roman Elsener has been based in New York since 1996 where he writes articles for, inter alia, the Neue Zürcher Zeitung and The Brander.
 Roman is also employed by the Swiss news agency SDA as a USA correspondent.